For best experience please turn on javascript and use a modern browser!

 The Graduate School of Communication is a big advocate of massive online courses (moocs) due to our believe that these can greatly contribute to the dissemination of knowledge and the accessibility of education for people across the world.
 That is why we among others offer the mooc-courses Introduction to Communication Science and Media Ethics and Governance on the Coursera platform.

 You are more than welcome to participate in our Coursera-offer.
-Candidate applicants however should take into account that the certificates from Cousera or from other online education platforms do not replace certified transcripts and degree certificates from accredited institutes of higher education in the admission process.
-This is because education through moocs is not a part of the necessary principles of surveillance for accredited degrees.
+However, you should take into account that the certificates from Coursera or other online education platforms do not replace certified transcripts and degree certificates from accredited institutes of higher education in the admission process.
+This is because education through MOOCs is not a part of the necessary principles of surveillance for accredited degrees.

 • I do not have an individually written research paper, what do I submit?